NATS Logo by Example

 printStreamState(ctx, stream)

-more messages.
+Now let’s add a pull consumer and publish a few more messages.
 Also note that we are only creating the consumer and have not yet started consuming the messages.
-This is only to point out that a it is not required to be actively consuming messages to show interest, but it is the presence of a consumer which the stream cares about to determine retention of messages. [pull]: /examples/jetstream/pull-consumer/go
+This is only to point out that it is not required to be actively consuming messages to show interest, but it is the presence of a consumer which the stream cares about to determine retention of messages. [pull]: /examples/jetstream/pull-consumer/go

 cons, _ := stream.CreateOrUpdateConsumer(ctx, jetstream.ConsumerConfig{